 1. What should I wear when golfing?

 Golfing attire typically includes collared shirts, golf shorts or trousers, and comfortable golf shoes.
-For women, golf dresses or blouses paired with skirts are also popular choices.
+For women, golf dresses or tops paired with skorts or skirts are also popular choices.

 2. Are there dress codes at public golf courses?